karmaniverous/stan/.stan/system/stan.system.md

 - Normalize to UTF‑8 + LF.
 Avoid BOM and zero‑width characters.
 - On patch failures:
   - Perform a concise root‑cause analysis (e.g., path mismatches, context drift, hunk corruption).
-  - Propose SPECIFIC improvements to patch generation instructions (this SYSTEM section) that would have prevented or mitigated the failure.
+  - Use the FEEDBACK handshake (BEGIN_STAN_PATCH_FEEDBACK v1 … END_STAN_PATCH_FEEDBACK).
+Regenerate a corrected diff that applies cleanly.
-  - Summarize in this chat and call out changes that should be folded back into this SYSTEM prompt at the next opportunity.
+  - Summarize in this chat and call out changes that should be folded back into the PROJECT prompt for downstream repos (or into this SYSTEM prompt for @karmaniverous/stan).
-  - STAN behavior: when git apply produces \*.rej files, STAN will relocate newly created rejects to `/<stanPath>/refactors/patch-rejects-<UTC timestamp>/`, preserving relative paths for inspection.

 Patch generation guidelines (compatible with “stan patch”)